jklinck/vanillaAjax/README.md

 Vanilla javascript version of jQuery .ajax method.
 Uses OpenWeather API to show user's location and current temperature in degrees farenheit.
+In the first few commits the XMLHTTPRequest object is used and beginning with the "fetch API" commit the Fetch API is being used.